 The SALSA MLPA Probemix P312-B3 POR contains 29 MLPA probes with amplification products between 135 and 409 nucleotides (nt).
 This includes 16 probes for the POR

-gene, one probe for each exon.
-Furthermore, this probemix also contains two flanking probes detecting two exons of the HSPB1
+gene.
+Furthermore, this probemix also contains two flanking probes detecting the HSPB1

 gene, which is located approximately 300 kb downstream of POR

 , in order to facilitate the determination of the extent of a deletion/duplication.
 In addition, eleven reference probes are included that detect autosomal chromosomal locations.
 Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com